juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 ### YML test fixture files

 As well as the SQL files, we have YAML equivalents of the test SQL statements.
-This is the parsed version of the SQL, and having these in our source code, allows us to easily see if they change, so if someone redefines a syntac, which changes how a SQL statement is parse, then the SQL won't change but the parse tree does, so by having that in our source code, and so checking that in with any pull request, we can spot that and make sure we're comfortable the change is expected.
+This is the parsed version of the SQL, and having these in our source code, allows us to easily see if they change, so if someone redefines a syntax, which changes how a SQL statement is parsed, then the SQL won't change but the parse tree does, so by having that in our source code, and so checking that in with any pull request, we can spot that and make sure we're comfortable the change is expected.
 For most cases (except adding new test cases obviously!) you would not expect unrelated YML files to change so this is a good check.

 To regenerate all the YAML files when you add or edit any test fixture SQL files run the following command:

 ```
-python test/generate_parse_fixture_yml.py
+tox -e generate-fixture-yml
 ```

 It takes a few mins to run, and should regenerate all the YAML files.
 You can then do a `git status` to see any differences.